 What You Do:

-- Invite your child to select a medium sized mixing bowl from the kitchen along with locating a plastic grocery bag.
-She can place the bowl in the plastic bag; press the opening of the bag into the inside of the bowl and smooth the plastic evenly around the outside.
+- Invite your child to select a medium-sized mixing bowl from the kitchen along with locating a plastic grocery bag.
+Have her place the bowl in the plastic bag; press the opening of the bag into the inside of the bowl and smooth the plastic evenly around the outside.

 - In a different bowl, help her create the paste for the papier-mâché by slowly mixing together equal parts warm water and flour until it forms a thick paste.
 She can help measure the flour and water, tapping into her math skills.